HadiHammoud44/SAND/README.md

 To download the datasets run `sh sand/experiments/get_all_data.sh`

-To run the full experiments for `SAND`, run `python -m sand.experiments.experiment`
+To run the experiments for `SAND` on the 6 standard datasets, run `python -m sand.experiments.experiment`

-**Note:** You can change the algorithm in the `experiment` file to run the experiments for other methods
+**Note:** To run the experiments for `SAND` on the other datasets, change the dataset name and the corresponding number of features to select in the `experiment` file.
+Additionally, you can change the algorithm to run the experiments for other methods.

 ## Acknowledgements